Lifelong Learning

 Not much going on

-Horseback riding, tennis, squash, windsurfing and skiing have now fallen victim to mass tourism, work on computers, motorcycling, endless walks with our dog and age-related laziness.
+Horseback riding, tennis, squash, windsurfing, and skiing have long since fallen victim to mass tourism, computer work, motorcycling, endless walks with our dog, and age-related laziness.

-A sauna bath and lying on a massage bench now seem to me just more according to age!
+Going to the sauna and lying on a massage bench just seem more age-appropriate to me these days!

 Fotoshoot 2016